Why you need to know burning muscle or fat?

 Hit the weight room

 Resistance training promotes muscle building when you’re on a low kilojoule diet.
-A 2015 Harvard study also found that those who weight trained lost twice as much tummy fat than those who only did cardio.
+A 2015 Harvard study also found that those who were weight trained lost twice as much tummy fat as those who only did cardio.

 Try to fit in two high impact weight lifting workouts every week, including moves like squats, lunges and push-ups.

 You need to repair your muscles after a workout, or you’ll lose them.
 Having a high-quality protein snack after you work out helps with your muscle recovery, making sure you’ll keep it rather than fat.

 Always have a protein shake or tub of Greek yoghurt within 30 minutes of working out.